The Parents Helping Parents Education Advocacy Workshop helps families become active participants in their child’s education.

 Who should attend this workshop?

 All are welcome – parents, caregivers, and professionals.
-We regret that childcare is not available.
-If you are new to the process of Special Education, we recommend you first attend a IEP Basics training, see our calendar for upcoming sessions.
+If you are new to the process of Special Education, we recommend you first attend a Special Education Basics training, see our calendar for upcoming sessions.